Chloride Diffusion and Concrete Corrosion: Causes, Effects, and Testing Methods ASTM C1202, AASHTO T277, and RCPT

 Application:

-Perma2™ device can be used for testing the durability of concrete exposed to chloride-contaminated environments including
+Use the Perma2™ device to test the durability of concrete exposed to chloride-contaminated environments, including

 • Concrete’s ability to resist chloride ion penetration (ASTM C1202, AASHTO T277), bulk electrical conductivity of concrete (ASTM C1760), and performance-based quality control of concrete